Tammy Pettigrew Is Microdosing Toward Parenting Excellence

 Alex Halperin (23:25):

-Our show is produced by Donnie Alexander and engineered by Larry Buhl.
+Our show is produced by Donnell Alexander and engineered by Larry Buhl.
 Alicia Byer wrote our theme music.
-See you next week. [inaudible].
+See you again here next week.